Your-Healer/healer-network/node/README.md

 ⚙️ It acts as a remote procedure call (RPC) server, allowing interaction with the blockchain.

-👉 Learn more about the architecture, and a difference between a node and a runtime [here](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/wasm_meta_protocol/index.html).
+👉 Learn more about the architecture, and the difference between a node and a runtime [here](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/wasm_meta_protocol/index.html).

 👇 Here are the most important files in this node template: